PCSX2/pcsx2-net-www/docs/advanced/writing-patches.md

         `nntsvvvv`
       </td>
       <td rowspan="2">
         Read a value from address `a` and compare it to the value `v`.
-If the comparison is false, skip the next `n` patch commands.
+If the comparison is false, skip the next `Max(n, 1)` patch commands.
 The operator to use for the comparison is determined by `t`.
 Possible values for `t` are:
         <ul>
           <li>`0`: Equal</li>
           <li>`1`: Not equal</li>